yuxqiu/UCL-Programming-Tutor-2022/weeks/week11/note.md

 1. Summary
    1. HTML = "skeleton"; CSS = "skin"; JS = interaction
 2. A brief overview of web dev (three stages)
-   1. Backend render the page (php...)
+   1. Backend render the page (PHP...)
-   2. Frontend requests backend API and renders the page at the frontend (react, vue, angular... + some backend services)
+   2. Frontend requests backend API and renders the page at the frontend (react, Vue, angular... + some backend services)
    3. Frontend requests + some server-side rendering (next.js...)

 ## References

-This week's material is from [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers).
+This week's material is from [HTML, CSS, and JavaScript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers).
 It contains only a small portion of the content discussed in the course.
-If you are interested in front-end development, you can take the entire course for free at coursera.
+If you are interested in front-end development, you can take the entire course for free at Coursera.

 ## Additional Resources